CCC-Attestation/rats-cheatsheet/README.md

 # RATS Cheat Sheet

 This is intended as a quick reference to the main concepts defined in the [RATS architecture](https://www.ietf.org/archive/id/draft-ietf-rats-architecture-14.html).
-All the pictures are taken from there.
+All the pictures (except one) are taken from there.

 ## Architecture at a Glance